dineshelavazhagan/goole_lens-ai-/README.md

 ## 3. Autoencoders:

-Trains a convolutional autoencoder, extracts latent vectors, indexes with FAISS, retrieves and visualizes similar images.
+Trains a convolutional autoencoder, extracts latent vectors, indexes with FAISS, and retrieves and visualizes similar images.

 ## Evaluation Metrics